1JC1/search-engine-m3/README.txt

 Flask, you will need to call "pip install Flask", otherwise you're ready to start running the program.
-Once you have set up your virtual environment, in order to run the search interface you will need to call "flask --app web_try.py run".
+Once you have set up your virtual environment, in order to run the search interface you will need to call "flask --app run run".
 A GUI should appear with a text bar and a search button.